rschick/cloud-chat/README.md

 # TODO

-- add backend tests
 - comment code
 - update readme
+- deploy to named stage
 - github actions, deploy to prod
+- refactor backend to add types and a data layer
+- small screen responsive layout

 - sort conversations by most recent activity
-- refactor backend to add types and a data layer
 - display user avatar in conversation list
 - keep track of and show users that are "online"
 - edit your user profile